Starting up in Berlin

 The city attracts young, qualified people from all over the world.
-The high quality of life at comparably low living expenses, the vital scene life and international environment are the reasons for young entrepreneurs to implement their business ideas here.
+The high quality of life with still comparably low living expenses, the lively nightlife, and the international environment are the reasons for young entrepreneurs to grow their business ideas here.
 The starting conditions are advantageous: office and location expenses are still lower than in many other major cities.
 Berlin has the most coworking spaces in Germany, strong networks and numerous business incubators.
-The diversity and creative environment are a major plus: 80 percent of Belin startups agree that the ecosystem benefits from immigration.
+The diversity and creative environment are a major plus: 80 percent of Berlin startups agree that the ecosystem benefits from immigration.
 There are also 50 percent more female founders than in other German cities.

 Turn your idea into a business

-If you’re already at a later stage, we’ve put together a 7-step-plan on how to set up your business in Berlin, containing many helpful links and tips, as well as a guideline to pick the most suitable legal form for your company.
+If you’re already at a later stage, we’ve put together a 7-step-plan on how to set up your business in Berlin containing many helpful links and tips, as well as guideline to picking the most suitable legal form for your company.

 If you have already established your business and are based in one of our Start Alliance Cities, you might also qualify to try out the Berlin market and startup ecosystem for free!
 For information on upcoming programs, please see the Start Alliance website.

 Besides bold ambition and innovative ideas, you’ll need money to make your business a reality.
 Fortunately, Berlin has the most investments in startups nationwide, numerous business angels and startup centers.

 Berlin enjoys an investment-friendly climate and benefits from Federal State and EU supported funding programs for startups at all stages of development.
 The Investitionsbank Berlin (IBB) provides a wide range of support programs for founders in Berlin – from business loans, funding, investments to loan guarantee.
 Have a look at the various offers that are available.

 Since applications are only accepted in German, please contact Berlin Partner if you need help with the process.

 Here are some of the top local funding programs as well as Berlin-based venture capitalists: